 All 13 residence halls and eight apartment-style buildings on campus are nonsmoking environments.
 Most sleeping and/ or living rooms in on-campus student housing have a smoke detector.
-Other fire safety devices in the residential facilities may include building fire alarm systems, fire extinguishbuilding spaces and mechanical rooms.
+Other fire safety devices in the residential facilities may include building fire alarm systems, fire extinguish- ers, and smoke/heat detectors in common building spaces and mechanical rooms.
 Almost every residential facility is equipped with automatic sprinkler protection.